I have always had an issue finding casual shoes that I can use for running errands, traveling and going out without looking like a total goof.

 I would not recommend wearing the Wool Pipers for running.
 These are flat walking shoes and would not do you any good (they’d probably hurt you) to use them for exercise or impact activities.

 The Wool Pipers are flat casual walking shoes.
-The good news is that you can wear them to work, hanging out, doing errands or dress them up with a dress or nice pants and they look cute.
+The good news is that you can wear them to work, and dress them up with a dress or nice pants to make them look cute.
+They’re ideal for hanging out, doing errands or taking a walk in brisk weather.

-Like I touched on above, they’re a great thing to have when you need to pack minimalistically for a trip, but they are not for working out.
+Like I touched on above, they’re a great pair of shoes to have when you need to pack a bit minimalistically, but they are not for working out.

 Are Allbirds okay for flat feet?